For most European long-distance railway journeys, travellers can now choose between different ticketing services when making a booking

 It can be worth using more than one of these settings to give a full picture of the optimum trains and ticket prices on the route you wish to take.

-As will be seen below if you don't use the circled 'STOPS' options on the filter, the search results will include a mix of direct and indirect journeys - which can be easy to miss if you are focusing on the ticket prices.
+As will be seen above if you don't use the circled 'STOPS' options on the filter, the search results will include a mix of direct and indirect journeys - which can be easy to miss if you are focusing on the ticket prices.

 Something else to look out for when looking up train journeys with Omio is that the train departures can be duplicated - note that on the example below, the 09:30 direct train (0 transfers) from Vienna to Munich has been listed twice.